appycodes.

 For merchants under $2M GMV

 Stay on Advanced unless a Plus-only feature is genuinely blocking.
 The pure-cost math is against Plus at this scale.
 Carrier-calculated shipping, custom Liquid theme development, and most app integrations work on Advanced.
-We support a long list of Advanced merchants growing comfortably past the $1M GMV mark through our Shopify development services — Tierfutter Pro and Shush London are both Advanced-tier merchants where theme, app and supplier-feed work didn't require Plus.
+We support a long list of Advanced merchants growing comfortably past the $1M GMV mark through our Shopify development services, Tierfutter Pro and Shush London are both Advanced-tier merchants where theme, app and supplier-feed work didn't require Plus.

-For merchants between $2M-$5M GMV
+For merchants between $2M to $5M GMV

 The decision is feature-based.
 Compute FUR honestly on Plus features you'd actually use.
-If FUR > 0.4, upgrade — the 0.15% fee delta is real money at this scale.
+If FUR > 0.4, upgrade, the 0.15% fee delta is real money at this scale.
 If FUR < 0.3, stay on Advanced; the Plus subscription isn't earning its keep.

 For merchants on platforms other than Shopify

 Migration to Shopify is its own engagement.
 We covered the data on this in detail in the Shopify replatform cost study.
-For most $2M+ ecommerce businesses on WooCommerce, Magento, OpenCart, or custom platforms, the move to Advanced or Plus is the right call — the question is which tier you land on.
+For most $2M+ ecommerce businesses on WooCommerce, Magento, OpenCart, or custom platforms, the move to Advanced or Plus is the right call, the question is which tier you land on.
 Our tech stack migration practice runs this end-to-end.

 Limitations